Puberty happens to everyone – it’s a part of growing up.

 1. Start to grow taller

-This may happen slowly and steadily – or in growth spurts; it might feel like you are literally growing out of your clothes and shoes overnight, and that one day you are looking up at the world and the next you are looking down on everyone.
+This may happen slowly and steadily – or in growth spurts; it might feel like you are literally growing out of your clothes and shoes overnight.

 2. Start to grow hair in different places